UAP Common Extensions 4.0 Help

 The functions cxJsonAsInteger() and cxJsonAsDouble() can be used for any number value.
 For example, if cxJsonAsInteger() is used on a non-integral number, a double-to-int conversion is performed.

 The function cxJsonArraySize() returns the number of items in an array value, which can be accessed via index with cxJsonArrGet() or via an iterator created with cxJsonArrIter().
+An element can be removed from an array with cxJsonArrRemove().

 The function cxJsonObjGet() returns the member in a JSON object associated with the specified name.
+To remove a member, use cxJsonObjRemove().

 Deallocate Memory